SakshixSingh/SakshixSingh/README.md

 ## 💡 What I Do

 - 🎨 Designing clean and intuitive interfaces
-- 🔧 Building full-stack projects
+- 🔧 Building Frontend projects
+- ⚙️ Exploring Backend
 - 📈 Analyzing data to drive UX decisions

 ---